muratk3n/thirdwave/en/README.md

 ---

-Attempted repl of the scale and information-processing [paper](https://www.nature.com/articles/s41467-020-16035-9).
+Attempted repl of a plot from the scale and information-processing [paper](https://www.nature.com/articles/s41467-020-16035-9).
-Similar output plot to the PCA plot of Figure 2 is below.
+Similar output to Figure 2 is below.
 [Data](https://github.com/jaewshin/Holocene)

 ```python
 import pandas as pd